ibm-cloud-docs/hardware-security-modules/hsmfaq.md

 {: #how-many-partitions-will-my-ibm-cloud-hsm-support}
 {: faq}

-{{site.data.keyword.cloud_notm}} HSM 7.0 supports up to 10 partitions.
+{{site.data.keyword.cloud_notm}} HSM supports up to 10 partitions.

 ## How many keys can I store with {{site.data.keyword.cloud_notm}} Hardware Security Module 7.0?
 {: #how-many-keys-can-be-stored-with-ibm-cloud-hsm-7.0}
 {: faq}

 Key capacity is calculated by creating one partition and creating keys until the partition is full.
 All numbers are approximate.
-Capacity varies depending on specific key attributes set in the key generation template and the number of partitions.
+Capacity varies depending on specific key attributes that are set in the key generation template and the number of partitions.

 | RSA Key size | Private keys| Key pairs |
 |--------------|-------------|-----------|